mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 >Okay, great!
 The service has a website.
 >
->...but the site doesn't have a documentation page explaining all the fields.
+>...but the site doesn't have a documentation page explaining each field.
 I can knock that out this afternoon.

 *2 days later*